vtsyvina/signature-sj/README.md

 - ``-in`` the input path.
 If not specified default ``cleaned_independent_264/AMC_P01_1b.fas`` file will be used.
   It can be relative as well as the absolute path.
 For single-sample, it can be either file or folder with files.
 If it's a folder, the tool will read all files in the given folder and concatenate them into one sample.
 For multi-sample version one should give a folder and tool will consider each file as a separated sample.
  - ``k`` a threshold for related sequences, so in output will be only sequences (S, Q) such that d(S, Q) <= k.
 10 is a default value
- - ``l`` a length of l-mers that are used to create signatures.
-11 is the default.
-Not used for Hamming distance (entropy based signature length is used there)
+ - ``l`` for edit distance it is the length of l-mers to create the signature, the default value is 11.
+For Hamming distance it is the number of chunks to create signature(the lenght of chunks will be calculated based on the entrophy).
+For Hamming distance the number of chunks should depend on the length of the sequences: it should be somewhat close to length/11, but can be reduced for highly conservative inputs to speedup the process.
  - ``-outDir`` an output directory. output/ is a default value.
  - ``-threads`` number of threads for parallel execution.
 By default number of available cores will be used.